kowainik/relude/README.md

     * [Relude vs Protolude](#relude-vs-protolude-)
 8. [For developers](#for-developers-)

-This is neither a tutorial on _Haskell_ nor tutorial on each function contained in `relude`.
+This is neither a tutorial on _Haskell_ nor a tutorial on each function contained in `relude`.
 For detailed documentation of every function together with examples and usage, see [_Haddock documentation_](http://hackage.haskell.org/package/relude).